Adding self-compassion to the Focusing Attitude

 Bring more self-compassion to your focusing attitude

 Are you wanting to work on your focusing attitude and self-compassion?
-Then I invite you to join one of my two 8-week courses that really explore this work:
+I invite you to join one of my 8-week courses that really explore this work:

 Understanding who you are: mapping your nervous system, parts and timeline: In this course, we explore our autonomic nervous system, and better get to know our grounded, hurt and protective parts with felt sense body cards.
 Our first three weeks are spent building our focusing attitude to do this work.